RoboticExplorationLab/RExHopper/docs/TestingProtocol.md

     - When ready to test again, always turn the E-stop on first and then the power distribution.

 # Deactivation Protocol
+0. Turn the computer off.
+    ```
+    sudo shutdown -h now
+    ```
-1. Insert the power distribution key and turn it to the "off" position.
+2. Insert the power distribution key and turn it to the "off" position.
 The board LED and ODrive LEDs should go out.
-2. Turn the E-stop to the "off" position and pull the key out.
+3. Turn the E-stop to the "off" position and pull the key out.
 Place the cap back on.
-3. Disconnect the 48V power connector(s).
+4. Disconnect the 48V power connector(s).
-4. Disconnect the computer power jack.
+5. Disconnect the computer power jack.
-5. Take the robot down from the harness.
+6. Take the robot down from the harness.
 Do NOT do this until you are sure that all power connectors have been removed.